twidi/django-adv-cache-tag/README.rst

 -  easily define your own algorithm, as we provide a single class (with short methods) you can inherit from, and simply change options or whatever behavior you want, and define your own tags for them
+-  use a variable for the name of your cache fragment

 Installation
 ------------